jzfsu/Replication--Zhang/README.md

-# CAnD3 – 2016 Census PUMF: Race & Income Mini Study (Stata)
+# CAnD3 – 2016 Census PUMF: Stratified Earnings: A Mini Study of Racial Income Disparities (Stata)

 This repository contains **Stata** code and instructions to replicate a race–income mini study using the **2016 Canadian Census PUMF (Individuals)**.
 The workflow follows a capture‑free style (rename → label → recode), explicit **pweights** (`weight`), and factor variables (`i.` for categorical, `c.` for continuous).